Search Results

 5. If a multi reader multi case (MRMC) comparative effectiveness study was done, If so, what was the effect size of how much human readers improve with AI vs without AI assistance

-This information is not applicable and not provided.
-This device is a physical therapy traction device, not an AI-assisted diagnostic or imaging device used by human readers/interpreters.
-No MRMC study was conducted.
+Not applicable.
+This is a physical therapy device, not an AI-assisted diagnostic tool.
+No MRMC study was performed or required.

 7. The type of ground truth used (expert consensus, pathology, outcomes data, etc)